Leon Davis Jr.: Early life

 Davis was born on December 14, 1977, in Lake Wales, Florida.
-Early friends of Davis described him as someone funny, enjoyed four-wheeling, and was an avid listener of country music.
+Early friends of Davis described him as someone who was funny, enjoyed four-wheeling, and an avid listener of country music.
 Davis was also regarded as a good athlete due to him being 6 foot 5 and a high school basketball player.
 Despite this, Davis often got into fights, which led to police detaining him, though Davis did not get charged with any crime.

 In 2002, Davis and his girlfriend were arrested for shoplifting about $50 of products out of Walmart.
 In July 2006, Davis purchased a home that left him over $196,000 in debt.
 It was later discovered that in January 2007, Davis wrote on his blog, "I have hurt people in the past and I'm sorry for it!
 So 2007 and on I will live my life the right way, and that's keeping it real with my family and friends!"
 The following month, Davis married his longtime girlfriend Victoria Campo.